 Expanses of windows and glass allowing for maximum light.

-A Modern Farmhouse Favorite…This isn’t just any modern farmhouse we’re touring on Hello Lovely…it belongs to longtime besties of mine, whom I call family.
-My friends painstakingly sacrificed and persevered for years to give the 143-year old beauty a second life.
-Now that they are downsizing, someone very fortunate will be able to inherit a place where so much joy lived.
-A whole lotta sweet moments were shared here, and I’m grateful for special memories.
+A Modern Farmhouse Favorite…This modern farmhouse belonged to longtime besties of mine,whom are family.
+My friends painstakingly sacrificed and persevered for years to give the almost 150-year old beauty a second life.
+They downsized so there’s a new family enjoying it now.
+A whole bunch of sweet gatherings happened here, and I’m grateful for the special memories.

-Let’s begin with one particular design choice you may be happy to learn:
+Let’s begin with an important design choice you may be happy to learn:

 Paint Colors for Interiors